All Episodes

 They are the quintessential American victims.

-And by gosh, if uh if the white community doesn't educate them, and if the white community doesn't take care of them, and the white community doesn't warn them, and the white community doesn't give them condoms, then they are doomed in the United States.
+And by gosh, if the white community doesn't educate them, and if the white community doesn't take care of them, and the white community doesn't warn them, and the white community doesn't give them condoms, then they are doomed in the United States.

-If I'm sitting in the audience, I'm black and I hear that, I revolt.
+If I'm sitting in the audience, I'm black, and I hear that, I revolt.

-It's it's it's dehumanizing.
+It's dehumanizing.

 There you go.

-You just know that give this guy enough time when he opens his mouth and he's gonna step in it.
+So, Biden, you just know that give this guy enough time when he opens his mouth and he's going to step in it one way or the other.

-All right, let's go back to the phones because it's open line Friday.
+All right, let's go back to the phones because it's Open Line Friday.

 This is Mark in Chicago.